 Today, she consumes books the way most people binge seasons of television on Netflix.

 Besides words, Katie enjoys dancing, making wire jewelry for her Etsy shop, watching thunderstorms, and playing with her two dumb cats.

 Janelle discovered she had a knack for writing in fifth grade, when a poem she wrote about her dog was published in a book compiled of students’ writings.
 She carried her love for writing through high school and then to Stevenson University, where she wrote for their school paper, The Villager.
 Janelle graduated with a Bachelor’s degree in Business Communications.

 During college, Janelle completed a marketing internship with Guiding Eyes for the Blind, a non-profit organization with whom she has been volunteering for more than eight years.
 While interning, Janelle decided on a whim to write a press release from the perspective of a dog, and it resulted in a feature story in the Frederick News Post, an appearance on a local news channel, and a handful of smaller articles in various newspapers.

 In her free time, Janelle enjoys spending time with her menagerie of animals, including a Lionhead bunny and a sugar glider.
-She and her husband-to-be are car aficionados, frequenting local car events throughout the spring and fall.
+She and her husband are car aficionados, frequenting local car events throughout the spring and fall.